 Within three months we were living like locals.
 The boys were at school, we were in full-time employment and on days off we explored like tourists.

-More than a year later, we celebrated our second Christmas in Scotland with a beautiful white Boxing Day.
-A winter wonderland.
-We have better full-time jobs with great career prospects and our boys are contributing to our local community in their own unique ways.
+Nearly 5 years later, we are weeks away from achieving our goal and getting ‘settled status’ when our Indefinite Leave to Remain is approved.
+We have better full-time jobs with great career prospects and we are contributing to our local community in our own unique ways.

 We still miss our family and friends back in Australia but with the help of the Internet and WhatsApp, we communicate in words and pictures on a daily basis.
 Most importantly, we all understand that life goes on no matter where we live.
 Our love grows and at the end of the day we all look up at nearly the same stars at night.